Updated February 2026

 1. Earth Weave

-Earthweave makes a wool carpet, with no mothproofing and no other treatments.
-It does contain latex.
 I always prefer the undyed wool option for the extremely sensitive.
 This is one of the top brands.

 2. Nature’s Carpet

-Another great brand, Nature’s carpet is also made of wool.
 The Dark Green line does not have mothproofing and uses undyed wool.
 The backing contains natural latex and jute.

 The Medium Green line and Light Green line contain permethrin mothproofing.
-The Medium Green has jute, and synthetic backing adhesive.
-The Light Green has synthetic backing adhesive and synthetic backing (not jute).
+The Medium Green has jute and synthetic backing adhesive.

-I have sniffed Hibernia and it does have a wooly smell (as you would expect), but not a chemical smell.
+Home Depot wool carpet – I tried the Natural Harmony brand Glacial wool/polyester blend and it did have a slight classic carpet chemical odor.
+It’s not what I would use myself.
+Hibernia – I sniffed Hibernia pre-2018 and it does have a wooly smell (as you would expect), but not a chemical smell.
 The company changed ownership in 2018.
 They do use mothproofing (typically permethrin is used on wool carpets).

-Seagrass & Jute Carpet
+Seagrass & Jute Carpet Brands

 1. Seagrass

-I really like seagrass carpet because of how it feels underfoot.
 The DMI brand makes one I like that is not dyed or treated with insecticides or other chemicals.
-It does contain natural latex.
+It contains natural latex.

 2. Sisal

 Most of the no or extremely low-VOC carpets are made from polyester (PET or PTT).
-There are a few polyester carpets that are too high in offgassing for me.
-I list out the ones I have found are the best.

-1. Home Fresh by Empire Today
+1. Fresh Haven by Empire Today

 It has a built-in felt backing, which seemed benign to me.
 The felt is synthetic (polyester).

-I was actually quite surprised as I have sniffed many carpets.
 It’s available in the US (not Canada).
 For $350 off try this discount link.

-3. FLOR
+2. FLOR

 FLOR makes carpet tiles that can be arranged as rugs or as wall-to-wall carpet.

-All of their carpets are free of PFAS (aka “forever chemicals”) or any topical stain guard treatment.
 For flame resistance, they use mineral fillers like unrefined aluminum ore (bauxite) and calcium carbonate (limestone) in the layer below the yarn.

 Installation

-4. Mohawk SmartStrand
+3. Mohawk SmartStrand

-Another type of polyester carpet, SmartStrand is PTT (Triexta) instead of PET.
-Polyester carpets are consistently lower in offgassing since they are treated with fewer chemicals.
+Polyester carpets are consistently lower in off-gassing since they are treated with fewer chemicals.
 I would say this one is extremely low VOC.

-Since polyester is inherently more stain-resistant, there also seem to be fewer (or less harmful) stain-resistant coatings used on it.
-Their stain-resistant Nanoloc is described as a “spill-resistant shield made from nanoparticles”.
-It’s not clear what that actually is.
-It does not have Scotchguard and they are claiming no topical stain guard treatments which can wash out (and they have said no PFAS are used in an email).
+It does not have Scotchgard and they are claiming no topical stain guard treatments which can wash out (and they have said no PFAS are used, in an email).

 Other Mohawk Carpet Lines

-On the other hand, Mohawk EnviroStrand was not as good in terms of offgassing, it was more like a conventional carpet odor in my experience, despite also being solution-dyed PET.
-However, it did test free of metals like lead and antimony.
-(Though positive for PFAS in 2018.
-Should be free of PFAS since 2019).
+On the other hand, Mohawk EnviroStrand was not as good in terms of off-gassing to my nose, it was more like a conventional carpet odor in my experience, despite also being solution-dyed PET.

-Mohawk Street Thread is a more conventional nylon carpet (with the usual offgassing) but their Duracolor stain-resistant technology did test free of PFAS in a 2018 test by the Ecology Center which is no longer available online.
+Mohawk Street Thread is a more conventional nylon carpet (with the usual off-gassing), but their Duracolor stain-resistant technology did test free of PFAS in a 2018 test by the Ecology Center (which is no longer available online).

 Shaw Brand 100% High-Performance PET.
 Shaw is a competitor to Mohawk.
 They also have PET carpets.
 I got samples of their Bellera PET line.
 Based on the samples I got of both brands I would say that I picked up a more noticeable new carpet odor off of the Shaw PET.
 I personally wouldn’t use this one myself.
 (I am not affiliated with either brand and there is one big factor that I can’t hold steady and that is the age of the samples).
+Shaw is free of PFAS.

-5. Engineered Floors DreamWeaver PureColor
+4. Engineered Floors DreamWeaver PureColor

 The company Engineered Floors makes a solution-dyed polyester carpet that is free of PFAS.
-That is a chemical of high concern and it’s great to see companies eliminating this.

 Other Carpet Brands Free of PFAS:

 All of Home Depot and Lowes carpets and rugs are free of PFAS/PFCs.
-I would suggest getting samples of the polyester options by Home Decorators Collection, Lifeproof, Traffic Master (olefin fiber), Mohawk, and Stainmaster.

 Some Lines by Shaw, Tarkett, and Bentley as outlined here are free of antimicrobials, flame retardant chemicals, fly ash, polyvinyl chloride (PVC), polyurethane, synthetic styrene-butadiene latex as well as PFCs.

-Staton Carpet LION indoor/outdoor nylon was low in odor & offgassing – definitely quite good for a nylon carpet.
+Staton Carpet LION indoor/outdoor nylon was low in odor & off-gassing – definitely quite good for a nylon carpet.
 The company said in an email they are free of PFAS/PFCs.

 6. Inexpensive Polyester Carpet

-The Ribbed Carpet Tile from Flooringinc, also was odorless to me, based on the sample I received.
 It’s very thin with almost no backing and might not be the most durable of options but it is simple and cheap.

 It’s a peel and stick and the adhesive part of the sticker was shockingly low in odor.